richardbrunson/nodejs-coding-challenge/README.md

 # MRP NodeJS Coding Challenge

 Thank you for your interest in MRP.
 This challenge is intended to help us better understand your approach to solving problems using the NodeJS runtime.
-We are excited to have you as a candidate for our available NodeJS Software Engineering role, and we are looking forward to reviewing your submission.
+We are excited about your candidacy, and we are looking forward to reviewing your submission.

 ## Dependencies